 6. Confessions will be temporarily scheduled for Friday evenings from 5:00 – 5:45pm followed by Mass at 6:00pm.

-7. There will be no Masses at Christ the Redeemer or Stella Maris until further notice.
+7. There will be no Mass at Christ the Redeemer until further notice.
 Sunday Rosary followed by a streamed Mass will take place at 11:00am at Stella Maris

-8. Eucharistic Adoration will resume on Monday, June 22.
+8. Eucharistic Adoration resumed on Monday, June 22.

 b.
 Masks are compulsory.